Levant3a/Pattern_Ag_assessment/README.md

 For more information on conda environments here is a link. https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html

-To run my assessment you would just need to write this command:
+To run my assessment you would just need to write this command after you are located in the scripts directory:

 python assessment_process.py